-Oh how brief - a mouse tail, a pigtail - is the tail of a comet!
+Oh how brief - a mouse tail, a pigtail - is the tail of a

-How feeble the star's ray, bent by bumping up again: space!
+How feeble the star's ray, bent by bumping up agains space!

-While here we have two three fifteen three hundred nineteen
+While here we have two three fifteen three hundred

-my phone number your shirt size the year nineteen hundred and seventy-three the sixth floor the number of inhabitants sixty-five cents nip measurement two ringers a charade, a code, in which we find hail to thee, blithe spirit, bird thou nev alongside ladies and gentlemen, no cause for alarm, as well as heaven and earth shall pass away, but not the number pi, oh no, nothing doing, it keeps right on with its rather remarkable five, its uncommonly fine eight, its far from final seven, nudging, always nudging a sluggish eternity to continue.
+my phone number your shirt size the year nineteen hundred and seventy-three the sixth floor hip measurement two fingers a charade, a code, n which we find hail to thee, blithe spirit, bird thou nev alongside ladies and gentlemen, no cause for alarm as well as heaven and earth shall pass away, but not the number pi, oh no, nothing doing, it keeps right on with its rather remarkable five, its uncommonly fine eight, its far from final seven nudging, always nudging a sluggish eternity three point one four one.